Myrmex/WpfCalava/README.md

 This project was born after [this post of mine](http://stackoverflow.com/questions/28194046/correctly-handling-document-close-and-tool-hide-in-a-wpf-app-with-avalondockcal).
 I have spent a lot of time googling around and collecting issues and potential solutions for letting a WPF application work with Caliburn Micro and AvalonDock 2.0 together, even if this is the most basic scenario.
 Having found a lot of unanswered questions about this topic, I thought this might at least help someone else who is starting with these two libraries.

-A big thank you to all the community posters and bloggers whose suggestions were useful for building this even raw but somewhat hopefully functional template. *Sumus enim nani super humeros gigantum insidentes...*.
+A big thank you to all the community posters and bloggers whose suggestions were useful for building this even raw but somewhat hopefully functional template. *Sumus enim nani super humeros gigantum...*.

 In this document you can find a step by step guide for creating the essential WPF application skeleton based onto AD+CM contained in this code repository.
 That's just a starting point, intentionally kept as simple as possible, but it would be nice if the community could improve it so we can have a guide for implementing such a common mix.